Things to do on the Isle of Wight in August

 Take a ‘Grape to Glass’ tour of Adgestone Vineyard’s 10 acres and cellars to learn all about wine making.
 A fun 20-minute wine tasting session is included where you’ll learn tasting techniques and try the award-winning English wines.

 Afterwards, enjoy sea views and an antipasti sharing platter with a glass of wine, on the raised decking above the vines.
-There’s also live acoustic music between Wednesday and Sunday during the summer holiday period, right up until 10 September.
+They’re open Wednesday to Sunday for vineyard tours, wine tastings, shop visits, food and drinks.
+You can also catch live acoustic music on selected dates until 15 September 2025.

 Fireworks at Blackgang Chine - courtesy Sienna Anderson